 Joy grew up in a hospitable, Christian family where love, laughter, and music abounded.
 She decided to follow Jesus at the age of nine and grew in her faith throughout adolescence in a dynamic church and youth group.
 She recalls someone sharing with her early on in her faith journey that the best way to have God’s JOY is to put Jesus first, Others second, and Yourself last.
 She strives to do that daily with whomever God brings across her path.
 Her journey through college and beyond wasn’t always easy, but she has found God to always be faithful and good.

 Ed and Joy met on the island of Martha’s Vineyard in Massachusetts and married one year later in July of 1985 in Michigan.
 They are strong advocates for faith, marriage, parenting, and adoption.
-They have two wonderful children, Adam and Hannah, who wholeheartedly embraced their family call to the mission field as teenagers.
-Both kids are in their 20’s and live in CO; Adam is working full-time and Hannah attends Colorado Christian University.
+They have two wonderful children, Adam and Hannah, who wholeheartedly embraced their family’s call to the mission field as teenagers.
+Both kids are in their twenties.
+Adam is working full-time in Colorado, and Hannah is working full-time as a nanny for an Air Force family who attended our ministry in Germany and is now stationed in Hawaii.
 Playing games together, sharing meals and stories, golfing, walking, hiking, and biking keep their lives full of adventure.

 Ed & Joy BissonnetteCadence ID: 10794